internetofwater/docs.geoconnex.us/docs/contributing/step-2/pygeoapi/providers/index.md

 - Geopandas
 - and more

-It also includes modifications that enable the injection of custom templated JSON-LD into the script headers of the HTML pages.
-Both the HTML pages and JSON-LD responses are generated using jinja templates.
+pygeoapi allows the injection of custom templated JSON-LD into the script headers of the HTML pages.
+Both the HTML pages and JSON-LD responses are generated using Jinja templates to modify the response from pygeoapi and return richer content.

 :::tip

-View the [pygeoapi-geoconnex-examples](https://github.com/cgs-earth/pygeoapi-geoconnex-examples) repo for sample code that demonstrates how this is done in a test application.
+View the [pygeoapi-geoconnex-examples](https://github.com/cgs-earth/pygeoapi-geoconnex-examples) repository for sample code that demonstrates how this is done in a test application.

 :::